crs0706git/Masters_Thesis/README.md

 The model is in simple CNN structure.
 For classifying audio, CNN structure distinguishes the label(s) associated to the input audio well enough.

 ## sep_opt_isocc_single_volnorm_STFT.py / sep_opt_isocc_multi_random_volnorm_STFT.py
-The following codes train and test with the model for classifying label(s) of the input audio. <br/>
+The following code train and test with the model for classifying label(s) of the input audio. <br/>
 - sep_opt_isocc_single_volnorm_STFT.py <br/>
   The following code trains and tests the 1-class label classifier.
 - sep_opt_isocc_multi_random_volnorm_STFT.py <br/>
   The following code trains and tests the 2-class label classifier.

 # 9. Utilities
-Codes:
+Code:
 - crs_lib.py
 - tmr.py